Bnoure/Bnoure/README.md

 Added the `Mon 11 Sept 2023`

-Last update on Thu Aug 08 2024
+Last update on Fri Aug 09 2024

-**146 day before 2025 ⏱**
+**145 day before 2025 ⏱**

-🤖 This README.md is updated with wickedness, by Gabot ❤️
+🤖 This README.md is updated with hate, by Gabot ❤️